-Building Envelope: The three dimensional space within which a structure is built.
+Building Envelope: The enclosure formed by the intersection of all building lines.
+The three dimensional space within which a structure is built.

 Building Footprint: The area enclosed by the lines formed by connecting all points where the building's walls, or the foundation supporting the walls, meet the ground.
-For the purpose of this definition, decks, patios, or other appurtenances shall not be considered as part of the building footprint (see also definition of Footprint).
+For the purpose of this definition, chimneys, decks, patios, cantilevered waUs or other appurtenances shall not be considered as part of the building footprint (see also definition of Footprint).